kennethnym/website/src/content/blog/my-neovim-setup.md

 ### overriding default selection ui with telescope

-by default, when making selections in neovim, for example selecting an lsp code action, the list of actions appear at the bottom left of the screen:
+by default, when making selections in neovim (e.g. selecting an lsp code action), the list of actions appear at the bottom left of the screen:

 ![Screenshot of neovim's default selection ui](/default-ui-select-screenshot.png)